geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 > You can easily set up queues and consumers to get the email sending task done well after the order is placed.
 If the email is sent 1 minute late it does not cause a problem.

 If you want to reduce the latency when there are many orders you can always scale up the number of consumers.
 Any non-critical or non-blocking task can be pushed to the background to be done asynchronously.
-This helps use the available resources at optimum level without any problems.
+It helps use the available resources at optimum level without any problems.

 #### Use async code where applicable

 Another example of asynchronous processing is using async code.
 Depending on the language, you should be able to push some tasks to the background.
 While the task is being executed, a response can be sent that it is scheduled.
-You can look at a Node.js [example](https://geshan.com.np/blog/2020/11/nodejs-for-php-developers/#node.js-code-execution-is-async-and-non-sequential) of an async response.
+You can look at a Node.js [example](/nodejs-for-php-developers/#node.js-code-execution-is-async-and-non-sequential) of an async response.
 Of course, this depends on your language of choice, some languages like PHP might not support async code out of the box.

 ### Write stateless applications for scalable software